joagre/ratatoskr/ideas/r.md

 ## Table literals

-Table literals are represented as a comma-separated sequence of key-values (separated by :) enclosed in square brackets.
+Table literals are represented as a comma-separated sequence of key-values (separated by a `:`) enclosed in square brackets.
+Keys and values may be of any type.

 Examples: